maquejp/multitech-cli/scripts/database/README.md

 - Regular security updates
 - Performance optimization
 - Data integrity checks
 - Follow vendor-specific best practices

+## Contributing

+Please read the main project's [CONTRIBUTING.md](../../../CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

+## License

+This project is licensed under the MIT License - see the main project's [LICENSE.md](../../../LICENSE.md) for details.